 Other parties involved: https://codema.nl/ http://www.vifraitaly.com/ http://logitecplus.com/

-Bright Green also owns this 1 million sq. ft. high-tech Venlo greenhouse in Grants, New Mexico.
-This is "currently being renovated" for growing various herbals for the supplements market.
-Contract also with Dalsem.
+Bright Green also owns this 1 million sq. ft. high-tech Venlo greenhouse, Grants NM.
+This is currently undergoing transformation.

 Multiple trademarks filed:

 Bright Green Pharmaceuticals is part of Bright Green Group -

 "Bright Green Pharmaceuticals, Inc., a Delaware company, which is the Group's pharma, medical and marketing arm, will use the product in its novel, cannabinoid-based prescription and non-prescription pharmaceutical and nutraceutical product lines"

 More than 500 gaming facilities owned by Native American Tribes will have the opportunity to distribute the company’s products, including a new line of beverages being developed.
 Bright Green is carefully designing its business operation and kiosk distribution system to be in full compliance with all Federal, State and Municipal laws.